 3. Make sure your dog is getting plenty of water (electrolytes are great to add to water).Young puppies can become dangerously dehydrated in 24 hours or less.

-If the diarrhea does not start to improve after a day or two, even if she seems fine, it's time to take her to the vet, and bring a small stool sample with you.
+If the diarrhea does not start to improve or gets worse, take your baby to the vet, and bring a small stool sample with you.
 Make sure your vet is testing for everything they can while you are there.
-Toxic medications/ dewormers can worsen their diarrhea so you don’t want to use them if you don’t have to.
-Diatomaceous Earth is a natural dewormer.
+Toxic medications can worsen their diarrhea so you don’t want to use them if you don’t have to.

 There are MANY reasons to why your dog may have diarrhea but here are some common causes: